Find Grad Schools

 50% Women

 Rowan University is the 15th most popular school in the nation for students seeking a doctor's degree in medicine.
 Roughly 19,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,302 per year, while in-state graduate students, on average, pay $13,169 per year.
-The medicine program at Rowan University awarded 268 doctor's degrees during the 2020-2021 school year.
-Of these students, 50% were women and 50% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,715 per year, while in-state graduate students, on average, pay $13,695 per year.
+During the most recent year for which we have data, 268 people received their doctor's degree in medicine from Rowan.
+Around 53% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 257 Yearly Graduations

 Des Moines University - Osteopathic Medical Center comes in at #16 on our list of the most popular colleges offering doctor's degrees in medicine.
 Each year, around 1,500 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 257 people received their doctor's degree in medicine from Des Moines University College of Osteopathic Medicine.
-Of these students, 40% were women and 27% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 257 people received their doctor's degree in medicine from Des Moines University College of Osteopathic Medicine.
+Of these students, 44% were women and 22% were members of underrepresented racial-ethnic groups.

 #17